Millennium development goal 8 has 6 targets that seek to develop global partnership for development, namely:

 Decrease of debt burden of developing countries

 A nation’s external debt burden impacts its creditworthiness and vulnerability to economic shocks.
 In 2000, the debt burden of developing nations was 12.0 percent, but by 2013, it had dropped to 3.1 percent – measured as a proportion of external debt service to export revenue.
-The improvement is attributed to the expansion of trade, better debt management, considerable debt relief for the poorest nations, and favourable borrowing conditions in international capital markets.
+The improvement is attributed to the expansion of trade, better debt management, considerable debt relief for the poorest nations, and favorable borrowing conditions in international capital markets.

 The role of ODA is still important for nations with limited capacity to raise public resources internally.
 So, much attention should be directed towards raising the capability of ODA to draw in other financial flows by blending it with non-concessional public finance and by leveraging private finance and investments.
 These market-like tools may play a vital role in funding the post-2015 development agenda.

 The trade landscape is also transforming, which will demand more innovative ways to enhance market access and deal with non-tariff barriers, especially as trade in services expands.
-It will also be critical to strengthen the assimilation of developing nations into the multilateral trade system, as measured by their trade diversification and share in value-added.
+It will also be critical to strengthening the assimilation of developing nations into the multilateral trade system, as measured by their trade diversification and share in value-added.

-Finally, it is important that the widening digital divide be addressed, especially with respect to internet use and quality of access.
+Finally, it is important that the widening digital divide is addressed, especially with respect to internet use and quality of access.
 For instance, only one-third of the population in developing nations uses the internet compared to 82 percent in the developed countries.
 It is only then that the transformative capability of ICTs and the data revolution can be harnessed to provide sustainable development for all.